achyuthjoism/tweeds/README.md

 Scrape twitter user tweets

 options:
     -h, --help            show this help message and exit -u U                  Users Tweets you want to scrape.
     -s S                  Search for Tweets containing this word or phrase.
     --since SINCE         Filter Tweets sent since date (Example: "2017-12-27 20:30:15" or 2017-12-27).
     --until UNTIL         Filter Tweets sent until date (Example: "2017-12-27 20:30:15" or 2017-12-27).
     --limit LIMIT         Number of Tweets to pull --near NEAR           Find tweets near a particular location --geocode GEOCODE     Search for geocoded Tweets.
     --year YEAR           Filter Tweets before specified year.
-  --today               Filter Tweets from today --verified            Display Tweets only from verified users (Use with -s).
+    --today               Filter Tweets from today
+    --verified            Display Tweets only from verified users (Use with -s).
     --links LINK          Exclude tweets containing one or more links.
     --videos              Display only Tweets with videos.
     --images              Display only Tweets with images.
     --media               Display Tweets with only images or videos.
     --minLikes MINLIKES   Minimun likes for the tweet --minRetweets MINRETWEETS
-                        Minimun retweets for the tweet --minReplies MINREPLIES
+                          Minimun retweets for the tweet
+    --minReplies MINREPLIES
-                        Minimun replies for the tweet --json JSON           File to write the JSON output to.
+                          Minimun replies for the tweet
+    --json JSON           File to write the JSON output to.
-  --csv CSV             To store the output in CSV --silent              Dont print the tweets(Only works while taking an output!)[Type anything]
+    --csv CSV             To store the output in CSV --silent              Dont print the tweets(Only works while taking an output!)

 achyuthjoism-MBP ~ %